 Achievement: Scored twice in the Old Firm derby against Rangers

-Georgios Samaras has struggled for goals this season for Celtic and prior to Sunday's Old Firm derby against Rangers had failed to find the net in the Scottish Premier League all term.
+Georgios Samaras has struggled for goals this season for Celtic and prior to Sunday's Old Firm derby against Rangers had accumulated just one assist in 12 appearances in the Scottish Premier League.

 Reports suggested that the 25-year-old Greece international could be offloaded in January, with Italian club Lazio and Spanish side Deportivo La Coruna reportedly interested in the services of the former Manchester City forward.